timbryandev/timbryan-dev/_posts/get-started-with-deno.md

 status: published
 ---

 Deno?
 I hear you ask.
-Deno is a NodeJS rival/alternative that is sharply increasing in popularity, particularly after its [1.0.0](https://github.com/denoland/deno/releases/tag/v1.0.0) released in May 2020 (current version (as of April 2021) = [1.9.1](https://github.com/denoland/deno/releases/tag/v1.9.1)) and aims to be better than its predecessor and fix a lot of its well-known pitfalls.
+[Deno](https://github.com/denoland/deno) is a Node(JS) anagram/rival/alternative that is sharply increasing in popularity, particularly after it's [1.0.0](https://github.com/denoland/deno/releases/tag/v1.0.0) released in May 2020 and aims to be better than its predecessor and fix a lot of its well-known pitfalls.

 ## Table of Contents